KadinTucker/CivInspired/Rulebook/city.md

 A city has:
  - a population of people living in the region;
  - territory over which the city has influence;
- - a stock of resources* the city has produced or imported from aborad.
+ - a stock of resources* the city has produced or imported from abroad.

 A city also has many other functions, including, but not limited to:
  - mustering soldiers;